mikro-orm/mikro-orm/docs/versioned_docs/version-6.3/relationships.md

 > Many instances of the current Entity refer to One instance of the referred Entity.

-There are multiple ways how to define the relationship, all following is equivalent:
+There are multiple ways how to define the relationship, all of the following is equivalent:

 ```ts
 @Entity()